Ulyanov-programmer/multitool/sources/scripts/mouseParallax/README.md

 ## Initialization

-1. To initialize, create an ts/js API file.
+1. To initialize, create an ts/js file and connect it to your HTML page.

 2. Write the following code in the created file: